Skip to Content

 As in Data Clustering, the number of values of the latent variables can be a priori fixed or found by a random walk.
 It can also be defined as being equal to the average number of values of the variables belonging to [Factor_i].
 The remainder is strictly identical to Data Clustering.

 At the end of the last clustering, a synthesis report is generated.
-At the beginning of the report, a summary indicates the number of factors found, and the minimum, average and maximum number of clusters, mean purity and contingency table fit.
+At the beginning of the report, a summary indicates the number of factors found, and the minimum, average, and maximum number of clusters, mean purity, and contingency table fit.

-This report describes, for each latent variable, the mean purity, Contingency Table Fit and Deviance.
-Those indices are described in the Correlation with Target Node's report.
+This report describes, for each latent variable, the mean purity, Contingency Table Fit, and Deviance.
+Those indices are described in the Correlation with Target Node’s report.
 This new measure can be used to qualify the clustering result, to measure how well the Joint Probability Distribution is represented through each [Factor_i] variable.

 It also describes the distribution of its values on the learning set, and the list of the nodes sorted according to the quantity of information brought to its knowledge (cf. Target analysis report).
 The final network is automatically opened and the final database is associated with it.
 If the initial database contains a test set, it is also transferred and the missing value imputation is performed on the new [Factor_i] variables.
-At least, the final database is saved in the target directory.
+Finally, the final database is saved in the target directory.